wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/monitor-to-troubleshoot/includes/4-monitor-exercise.md

 In this task, you will import a solution into your environment.

+1. You will need to download the [zip file](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/blob/master/power-apps/troubleshoot-monitor/CohoVineyardMonitorModule_1_0_0_1.zip) to complete this exercise.
+Select download once the link opens.

 1. Go to [Power Apps maker portal](https://make.powerapps.com/) and select the environment that you want to use for this lab.